pavelsolis/Git-GitHub-Primer/README.md

 ## Create a Repository <a name="repositories"></a>
 You need to designate a folder to be a Git repository.
 When you initialize a folder to be a repository, Git creates a subfolder called *.git* that it uses to do all its magic.
+In fact, Git commands only work when (in the terminal) you are in a directory or folder that contains a Git repository, otherwise the terminal will display the message "Not a git repository".

 You can create a repository in github.com by clicking the plus sign at the top right corner and choosing 'New Repository'.
 Type a name for the repository (with no spaces) and choose whether you want the repository to be private or public.
 It is recommended to include a README file, a license file and a GitHub-hosted *.gitignore* file.
 The *.gitignore* file includes the file extensions you want Git to ignore; for example, type 'tex' to exclude junk files from LaTeX, and modify it to add more extensions (e.g. autosave extensions for Word, Matlab, Stata, R, Python).